cdl-geneseo/geneseo-dictionary/N/Nobs.md

 # Nobs

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Nobs

 Created by  Unknown User (ajm3), last modified by  Unknown User (mnt5) on Apr 24, 2015

 1. (adj.) (abbrv.)
 Used by History of the English Language students to express that a word is &quot;not obsolete&quot;. &quot;How about the word 'nasty'?&quot; &quot;Nobs&quot;.
 A. Moak 2010Obsolete as of 2015 (Toran, N-R, 2015).